markschl/ngs-sample-tab/README.md

 2 samples from 'run3' (single-end) written to samples_run3_single.tsv
 ```

 If for some reason, we want to keep only reverse reads, they will still be listed in the `R1` column.

 ```sh
 make_sample_tab -d read_files/{run} --paired-filter reverse -f simple
 ```

-However, the file names indicate this fact by containing `single_rev` instead of just `single`. `run3` contains only forward reads and is thus not returned.
+However, the file names indicate this fact by containing `single_rev` instead of just `single`. `run3` contains only forward reads (see file structure at start of this tutorial) and is thus not returned.

 ```
 1 samples from 'run2' (single_rev-end) written to samples_run2_single_rev.tsv